 Michael has held a number of Federal and State Government appointments having been Chair of the Australian Institute of Aboriginal and Torres Strait Islander Studies, and a member of the Federal Minister for Education's Aboriginal and Torres Strait Islander Advisory Council, the National Native Title Tribunal, the New South Wales Mental Health Review Tribunal, the New South Wales Administrative Appeals Tribunal and the New South Wales Guardianship Tribunal.
 Michael has also been a Commissioner with the New South Wales Land and Environment Court.

-Michael has a considerable record of leadership and service in relation to arts and culture and is currently Chair of the Board of Bangarra Dance Theatre, Australia’s premier Indigenous contemporary dance company.
-Michael has also served on a number the board including those of the Museum of Contemporary Art (Australia), Sydney Living Museums (Historic Houses Trust of New South Wales, the Australian Major Performing Arts Group (AMPAG) and the National Aboriginal Islander Skills Development Association (NAISDA) Dance College.
+Michael has a considerable record of leadership and service in relation to arts and culture.
+Apart from having chaired Bangarra Dance Theatre, Australia’s premier Indigenous contemporary dance company, Michael has served on a number the boards including the Museum of Contemporary Art (Australia), Sydney Living Museums (Historic Houses Trust of New South Wales), the Australian Major Performing Arts Group (AMPAG) and the National Aboriginal Islander Skills Development Association (NAISDA) Dance College.

 Michael is a member of the Indigenous Peoples’ Organisation (IPO) Network Australia, a broad coalition of Aboriginal and Torres Strait Islander peoples, organisations and individuals that advocate for the promotion and protection of Indigenous human rights at the national and international level and has on a number of occasions been a delegate to the United Nations Permanent Forum on Indigenous Issues (UNPFII).